dalbay/Express_Tutorial/README.md

 - Test the API with **Postman**:
 ![postman output](images/expressPostman.png)
 You could also run the application and test it in the browser.
 Note that Postman does not render HTML.
-Instead of ```send()``` test, we can also response JSON.
+Instead of responding text with ```send()``` method, we can also responde with JSON.
 We don't have to manually define the content-type with express; some result headers are automatically send back by express.
 ```JavaScript
 app.get('/', (request, response) => {
   response